What is PrEP?

 Have you had vaginal and/or anal sex without condoms?

-Have you exchanged sex for something you need?
+Have you exchanged sex for any reason?

 Do you share needles?